atmoos/commands/progressTree/readme.md

 No sub task needs to have any knowledge about the overall process in which it is embedded.

+## Other Projects
+There are some other projects out there that follow similar approaches.
+- [progress-hierarchy](https://github.com/fuzzykiller/progress-hierarchy) which is very similar in usage
+- [ProgressReporting](https://github.com/PFalkowski/ProgressReporting) which is far less generalized

 ## ToDos
 This is an incomplete list of open topics: